helle253/wikimedia-bot/README.md

 You'll need a dynamoDB table to run this bot - configure it and record the table name in parameter store under `/wikimedia_bot/table_name`

+the Partition Key (PK) should be `file_id`, because that's the only thing this indexes on.

 ## Parameter Store

 The following parameter store keys need to be populated: